Propose

 The underwriting gap

-A policy set at renewal rates on vehicle age, demographics and history, then holds for twelve months while the risk underneath it changes every trip.
-With no read on how the fleet actually drives, the insurer prices the average — safe fleets subsidise risky ones, and capital sits idle against risk no one can see.
-YAS scores each trip as it happens, so an insurer can price the risk that's actually there — and free the capital held against the risk that isn't.
+A policy set at renewal on vehicle age, demographics, and history, then holds for twelve months while the risk underneath changes every trip.
+With no read on how the fleet actually drives, the insurer prices the average: safe fleets subsidise risky ones, and capital sits idle against risk no one can see.
+YAS scores each trip as it happens.
+A licensed insurer can price from the risk that's actually there, retains authority over the policy, and frees capital held against risk that isn't.

-How a fleet actually drives — speed, braking, exposure, where and when — predicts loss better than any static factor.
-Tracked live, it becomes a price an insurer can set in real time.
+How a fleet actually drives (speed, braking, exposure, where and when) predicts loss better than any static factor.
+Tracked live, it becomes input a licensed insurer can use to support pricing in real time.

 Data pipeline

 A production-grade pipeline already validated at taxi-fleet scale.
-The same architecture is portable to autonomous vehicles, robots, and drones.
+The same flow applies to autonomous vehicles, robots, and drones — capture, context, score, act, learn.

 Telemetry from every vehicle, preprocessed at the edge.
 An in-vehicle compute node handles raw signals — position, motion, timing, sensor state — with local buffering and sanity checks.